Role Of Bacteria In The Ecosystem

 Decomposers and Nutrient Cyclers

 The process of decomposition is crucial for maintaining soil fertility.
-By breaking down organic matter, bacteria release nutrients that improve soil structure, water retention, and aeration.
+Even so, by breaking down organic matter, bacteria release nutrients that improve soil structure, water retention, and aeration.
 They also contribute to the formation of humus, a dark, organic material that enhances soil fertility and supports plant growth.
 In aquatic ecosystems, bacteria play a similar role in breaking down dead organic matter and releasing nutrients into the water column, supporting the growth of phytoplankton and other aquatic organisms.

 Nitrogen Fixation: A Cornerstone of Life